 Blaise, who is one of the only artists who can claim to have worked at Walt Disney Feature Animation Florida on the studio’s opening day in 1989 and its closing day in 2004, animated on many of the modern-day Disney classics including Beauty and the Beast, Aladdin and The Lion King, before he co-directed Brother Bear.
 Chuck Williams was the producer of the latter film, which went on to be nominated for a Best Animated Feature Oscar.

 More recently, Blaise and Williams were set to be the directors of The Legend of Tembo, which was to have been the first feature from Digital Domain’s Tradition Studios.
-The very public meltdown of that studio last year left them out in the cold, but they’ve bounced back from that experience with this project of their own, an unconventional and creative CGI family film about a boy and his grandfather who become trapped in the world of fine art.
+When that project didn’t move forward, they came up with an idea of their own: an unconventional and creative CGI family film about a boy and his grandfather who become trapped in the world of fine art.
 Here is their pitch for the project: